 #6.
 Do Drills

 Now that you have your scenarios in place and everyone knows what to do, how about a little practice?
-Common scenarios include bugging out, giving first aid, bugging in, and home invasions.
+Common scenarios include bugging out, giving first aid, bugging in, fire drills, and getting quickly to your safe room, and home invasions.
 If you can get your family on board to practice, that’s even better.

 #7.
 Learn a Foreign Language